Brazilian jiu-jitsu: Cauliflower ear

 Due to the use of the head to maintain position and attack in jiu-jitsu, the ears can easily be damaged and begin to swell.
 Without immediate medical treatment, the cartilage in a swollen ear will separate from the perichondrium that supplies its nutrients and will become permanently swollen/deformed (cauliflower ear).
 Wrestling headgear is sometimes used for the prevention of this condition.
 Treatment includes draining the hematoma or surgery.

 Performance-enhancing drugs

 The practice of taking performance-enhancing drugs, including anabolic steroids, is believed to be relatively commonplace among competitors in jiu-jitsu tournaments and has sparked letters and public statements by some of jiu-jitsu's top competitors, including Rodrigo Medeiros and Caio Terra.
 In response, the IBJJF began testing for performance-enhancing drugs at IBJJF sponsored events, starting with the 2013 Pan American Championship.
-However, most other tournaments tend to lack PED testing.
+However, most other tournaments, other than World Championships, tend to lack PED testing.

 Cervical and spinal lock "neck cranks"

 A spinal lock is a multiple joint lock applied to the spinal column, which is performed by forcing the spine beyond its normal ranges of motion.
 This is typically done by bending or twisting the head or upper body into abnormal positions.
 Commonly, spinal locks might strain the spinal musculature or result in a mild spinal sprain, while a forcefully and/or suddenly applied spinal lock may cause severe ligament damage or damage to the vertebrae, and possibly result in serious spinal cord injury, strokes, or death.
 Spinal locks and cervical locks are forbidden in gi jiu-jitsu, amateur MMA, multiple forms of no-gi jiu-jitsu, Judo, and other martial arts due to its illegal nature and express purpose to cause serious, irrevocable bodily injury, paralysis, and death.
 The forceful application of chokes such as the Rear Naked Choke and subsequent cranking of the neck whilst being choked can potentially lead to arterial dissection, which could lead to stroke.
 Due care should be exercised when applying these chokes in sparring situations.